 A college education can be quite expensive.
 Luckily, financial aid is readily available to those willing to do the research.
 For example, Scholarships.com can help you find information about scholarships especially created for those living in Oregon.
 The scholarships below will give you an idea of the opportunities that may be found at Scholarships.com.
 To get the full benefit of our free services and for additional information about Oregon scholarships and awards based on different search criteria, you should conduct a free college scholarship search at Scholarships.com.

 BBB Foundation offers the Students of Integrity Scholarship to recognize high school juniors and seniors who personify and communicate ethics in the real world, as demonstrated through community service, personal integrity, and academic accomplishments.
-A scholarship of $10,000 will be awarded to the winning application submitted by students residing in Alaska, Oregon, Idaho, Montana, Washington, [...]
+A scholarship will be awarded to the winning application submitted by students residing in Alaska, Oregon, Idaho, Montana, Washington, or Western [...]
 More

-Eligibility: Any graduating student or college student who is a resident in Linn, Marion, or Polk counties or had their senior portraits taken at Stro’s Photography with a minimum GPA of 2.5.
-Applicant must prove an interest in the automotive hobby or enroll in automotive classes in an institution or higher education (includes community [...]
+The Brent Strohmeyer Memorial Foundation Scholarship is offered to any high school senior or college student who is a resident in Linn, Marion, or Polk counties or had their senior portraits taken at Stro’s Photography with a minimum GPA of 2.5.
+Applicants must prove an interest in the automotive hobby or enroll in automotive classes in an institution or higher education (includes community [...]
 More

 The OAN has established the Oregon Nurseries Foundation to manage funds contributed by OAN members for the purpose of awarding scholarships to deserving students preparing for a career in ornamental horticulture and related fields.
 Two separate $1,000 scholarships will be awarded to a college student majoring in ornamental horticulture.
 Preference will be given to applicants from nursery areas [...]
 More

-To qualify for the Oregon Barber and Hairdresser Grant Program, you must be a resident of Oregon who is attending or will attend a licensed school of barbering, hair design, cosmetology or manicure in Oregon that participates in Federal Title IV financial aid programs.
-You must enroll full-time in a program which is at least nine months long or 900 clock hours.
-You must have a significant need [...]
+To qualify for the Oregon Barber and Hairdresser Grant Program, applicants must be a resident of Oregon who is attending or will attend a licensed school of barbering, hair design, cosmetology or manicure in Oregon that participates in Federal Title IV financial aid programs.
+Candidates must enroll full-time in a program which is at least nine months long or 900 clock hours.
+For more information [...]
 More

 The Department of Human Services (DHS) Independent Living Program (ILP) has received Chafee Education and Training Voucher (ETV) funding to help current or former foster care youth with post-secondary education and training.
 Each applicant must be currently in foster care, must have been in foster care for at least 180 days (6 months) after their 14th birthday and left substitute care at age 16 [...]
 More